Eish-1/lexiQ/Readme.md

 ## 📚 **Legal Coverage**

-**LegalRe** works with the PDF documents you provide in the `pdf_data` directory.
+**LexiQ** works with the PDF documents you provide in the `pdf_data` directory.
 The accuracy and scope of its responses depend entirely on the content of those documents.

 Then upon running this file in **/src/pdf_emb.py** , vector embeddings of these pdf's get created, which is what is stored in **chroma_db_legal_bot_part1** folder